-Launching the 2019 Midland Junction Arts Centre’s exhibition program, DANJOO - INTERWOVEN is a curated exhibition celebrating Aboriginal culture, country, language and visual arts practice in Western Australia.
+Launching the 2019 Midland Junction Arts Centre’s (MJAC) exhibition program, Danjoo -Interwoven is a curated exhibition celebrating local Aboriginal culture, country, language and visual arts practice in Western Australia.

 Image: Image: Detail of works by Lea Taylor, Linda James and Deborah Bonar